 All students are eligible to eat school meals in public and private schools that participate in the National School Lunch or School Breakfast programs.
 To receive the meals for free or reduced‑price, parents or guardians complete a form, providing the names and income from all sources for all household members.
 All information is kept confidential.
 Most day care centers and all family child care homes that participate in the Child and Adult Care Food Program provide meals to all enrolled participants without any separate charge.
 Reimbursement to the center or child care home for meals is based on household incomes of those enrolled for care.
 A list of the day care centers in Wisconsin that participate in the Child and Adult Care Food Program is available online.

-The goal of both school-based and child care food programs is to improve the diets of students and young children and increase the opportunity for them to eat a variety of nutritious foods.
+The goal of both school-based and child care food programs is to improve the health of students and young children and increase the opportunity for them to eat a variety of nutritious foods.
 The meals and snacks served meet nutrition standards set by the U.S. Department of Agriculture (USDA).

 NOTES: More information on eligibility for free and reduced-price meals can be found on the Department of Public Instruction’s Free and Reduced Meal Applications and Eligibility webpage.
 Click on Income Eligibility Guidelines.